Smartproxy/eCommerce-Scraping-API/README.md

 ## Introduction

 With our eCommerce Scraping API, you can gather most important data from eCommerce websites.
-Most notably and in depth, Amazon, but also websites like Aliexpress, Idealo, and Wayfair.
+Most notably and in depth, Amazon, but also websites like Idealo and Wayfair.
 ## Authentication

 Once you have an active eCommerce subscription, you can try sending a request right from the dashboard eCommerce > Authentication method tab simply by entering your username, password, and clicking on Generate.
 You will also see an example of curl request generated right below your entered user:pass.